SAP/fosstars-rating-core/docs/oss/security/netty/netty-tcnative.md

 The sub-score uses 4 features:

 1. A set of package managers: MAVEN
-1. A set of programming languages: C, CPP, JAVA, RUBY, OTHER
+1. A set of programming languages: C, JAVA, RUBY, OTHER
 1. Does it use Dependabot?
-No
+Yes
 1. Does it use GitHub as the main development platform?
 Yes

 ### OWASP Dependency Check score